AaltoSciComp/scicomp-docs/aalto/cslinux.rst

 Basics
 ------

-   directory will be your Aalto home directory.
-That is, the same home directory that you have in Aalto Windows machines and the Aalto Linux machines, including shell servers (kosh, taltta, lyta, brute, force).

 -  Home directory.
 CS Linux computers have a local home directory (instead of the Aalto home directory found in Aalto Linux).
 -  Aalto credentials are used for login.
 Anyone in the CS department is able to login to any computer on-site.
 However, ssh login has to be enabled manually by CS-IT.
 -  The systems are centrally managed with the help of Puppet.